Does Homeowners Insurance Cover Storage Units?

 Regardless of the route you take, your tenants will appreciate your help in explaining what the different types of coverage are, even if you can’t answer all their questions.
 Information is just one more way you can create a great customer experience!

-Learn more ways to improve your self storage facility with these:
+Learn more ways to improve your tenants' peace of mind:

 At StoragePug, we build self storage websites that make it easy for new customers to find you and easy for them to rent from you.